ChaoticRoman/iv_comparison/README.md

     - input/output voltage/current diagnostics
     - price
     - size
-* RM4: Test tools for measurement of inrush current, current rating, regulation, efficiency and possible adjustment and diagnostics precision, uniformity and stability should be designed, constructed and verified.
-* RM5: Single design should be chosen, tested and characterized.
+* RM4: Single design should be chosen, tested and characterized.
 KiCad schematics and example layout, BOM, budget and proof-of-concept self-consistent 6-channel device shall be delivered.

-### Functional requirements

-* RF1: Proposed devices should be able to operate from adjustable 12-32V DC power supply of parameters of Meanwell RS-150-24 power supply but additional small linear power supplies are allowed.
-* RF2: Proposed devices should deliver current-limited DC adjustable from 0A (high power LED is OFF even in darkness, i.e. effective LED shutdown) up to 1.25A to the single load.
+* RM5: Test tools for measurement of inrush current, current rating, regulation, efficiency and possible adjustment and diagnostics precision, uniformity and stability should be designed, constructed and verified.

 <!--### Physical requirements

 * RD1: Single channel module shall be limited in dimensions by 40mm x 15mm x 10mm.-->

-System concept
+System Concept
 --------------

-### Linear regulators
+### Linear Regulators

-#### NPN based regulator
+#### NPN-based regulator

 This is basic idea of NPN current regulator